mattburton/beckett/README.md

     a failed message only blocks a single stream for a subscription at a time and the rest of the streams can continue processing for that subscription
-- Scheduled / recurring messages - schedule messages to be sent at a future time with cancellation support, or create a recurring schedule to send messages at a regular interval using cron expressions
+- Scheduled / recurring messages - schedule messages to be sent at a future time with cancellation support, or create a recurring schedule to send messages at a regular interval using cron expressions for scheduled jobs, etc...
 - Open Telemetry - built-in support to provide tracing and metrics
 - Dashboard - view metrics, browse messages, with future plans for subscription management, retrying failed messages, and more